Cloud Chambers and Cosmic Rays: The Quest to Unravel One of the Most Dazzling Mysteries of the Universe

-In 1936, a quarter century after his balloon ascent, Hesse won the Nobel Prize for his discovery of cosmic rays.
+In 1936, a quarter century after his balloon ascent, Hess won the Nobel Prize for his discovery of cosmic rays.
 Albert Einstein bowed to him in his 1939 World’s Fair speech.
 Cosmic rays went on to revolutionize nuclear physics and the wonderland of subatomic particles, leading to the discovery of the muon — the electron’s heavy-set cousin — and the positron, the electron’s antimatter twin.

 Today, cosmic rays still carry with them a particulate cloud of mystery — a million cosmic rays go through your body each night while you sleep, but we don’t yet know where they come from.
 Most probably supernovae, but possibly also quasars, active galactic nuclei, and gamma-ray bursts.
 Some have been identified to originate in the Crab Nebula supernova remnant thousands of lightyears away.
 Some might be coming from one of the radio galaxies closest to Earth, Centaurus A. Cosmic rays detected on the International Space Station might hold clues to the supreme cosmic mystery of dark matter.

-Months after Hesse made his first balloon ascent, the Swiss physicist and meteorologist Charles Thomson Rees Wilson (February 14, 1869–November 15, 1959) built a wondrously imaginative device for studying cloud formation and optical illusions in humid air, which would find an unexpected application in the study of cosmic rays and for which Wilson too would receive the Nobel Prize.
+Months after Hess made his first balloon ascent, the Swiss physicist and meteorologist Charles Thomson Rees Wilson (February 14, 1869–November 15, 1959) built a wondrously imaginative device for studying cloud formation and optical illusions in humid air, which would find an unexpected application in the study of cosmic rays and for which Wilson too would receive the Nobel Prize.

 In his twenties, standing atop a mountain with his back to the Sun, Wilson had gasped at the enormous haloed shadow his body cast upon the distant clouds — an atmospheric phenomenon known as Brocken bow or mountain specter, produced when the tiny near-identical water droplets in clouds refract and backscatter sunlight.